Learning to Optimize: A Primer and A Benchmark: Model-Free L2O Approaches

 \subsection{LSTM Optimizer for Continuous Minimization: Basic Idea and Variants}

 As the optimization process can be regarded as a trajectory of iterative updates, RNNs are one natural option with a good inductive bias to learn the update rule.
 The first pioneering model-free L2O method \cite{andrychowicz2016learning} proposed to model the update rule implicitly by gradient descent.
-This first LSTM method for L2O has often been referred to as \underline{L2O-DM} in literature.
+This first LSTM method for L2O has often been referred to as \underline{L2O-DM} in literature\footnote{Methods that are underscored in this section are also later evaluated and benchmarked in Section.~\ref{sec:benchmark}.}.

 At high-level, the learned optimizer (modeled by LSTM) is updated by the gradients from minimizing the loss induced by the optimizee, and optimizees are updated by the update rule predicted by the optimizer: